Speakers

 BC First Nations Justice Council

-Linda is the Regional HR Manager with BC First Nations Justice Council (BCFNJC).
-Her role involves working collaboratively within the HR team to best administer HR programs including compensation, benefits, and leave; disciplinary matters; conflict resolution and investigations; performance and talent management; productivity, recognition, and morale; occupational health and safety; and training and development.
 Since 2019, Linda has served as an Adjudicator with the Law Society of BC Tribunal.
 The LSBC Tribunal is an independent decision making body.
 It manages, considers and decides disciplinary cases involving legal professionals and contentious applications of licensing candidates seeking to practice law in British Columbia.

-Linda was born and raised in Chilliwack, and is a member of Douglas First Nations, part of the Stl’atl’imx Nation.
+Linda was born and raised in Chilliwack, and is a member of Douglas First Nation, part of the Stl’atl’imx Nation.
 In 2023, she completed an MBA with a specialty stream in human resource leadership.
 Prior to the MBA, she completed a Bachelor of Commerce degree, and she believes in lifelong learning.
 Her professional background has been as an executive with First Nation governments and with non-profits, as well as previous human resource positions.
 She enjoys traveling, taking courses, reading, movies, learning about different cultures, and taking road trips.
-Linda is honored to live, work and play on the unceded territories of the Lheidli T’enneh First Nation.
+Linda is honored to live, work and play on the unceded territories of the Syilx Nation.

 Corrine Clyne